polkachu/ethereum2-validator/README.md

 scp -r -P 22 ~/local-path/validator_keys user@remote-server:remote-path
 ```

-3. On the remote server, run the command to put the validator keys into a folder that Lighthouse clinet can use.
+3. On the remote server, run the command to put the validator keys into a folder that Lighthouse client can use.

 ```
 lighthouse --network {{ pyrmont or mainnet }} account validator import --directory /home/ubuntu/validator_keys --datadir /var/lib/lighthouse